conditions

-// Figma MCP write-to-canvas is in beta.
+// Figma MCP write-to-canvas opened to agents in March 2026 — still a free beta.
 I tested it to answer one question: can AI build a design system in Figma?
 The output looks locally correct.
 But locally correct and globally coherent are different things.

 # conditions